-- (d) Surfacing.
-Where bicycle parking is located outside a building, the bicycle parking area shall consist of a hard surface material, such as concrete, asphalt pavement, pavers, or similar material, meeting the Public Works Design Standards. - (e) Bicycle racks.
-Where bicycle parking is provided in racks, the racks may be floor, wall, or ceiling racks.
-Bicycle racks shall meet the following standards. - (1) Racks must support the bicycle frame in a stable position, in two or more places a minimum of six inches horizontally apart, without damage to wheels, frame, or components. - (2) Racks must allow the bicycle frame and at least one wheel to be locked to the rack with a high security, U-shaped shackle lock; - (3) Racks shall be of a material that resists cutting, rusting, and bending or deformation; and - (4) Racks shall be securely anchored. - (5) Examples of types of bicycle racks that do, and do not, meet these standards are shown in Figure 806-10.
+- D. Surfacing.
+Where bicycle parking is located outside a building, the bicycle parking area shall consist of a hard surface material, such as concrete, asphalt pavement, pavers, or similar material, meeting the Public Works Design Standards. - E. Bicycle racks.
+Where bicycle parking is provided in racks, the racks may be horizontal or vertical racks mounted to the ground, floor, or wall.
+Bicycle racks shall meet the following standards: - 1.
+Racks must support the bicycle in a stable position. - a.
+For horizontal racks, the rack must support the bicycle frame in a stable position in two or more places a minimum of six inches horizontally apart without damage to the wheels, frame, or components. - b.
+For vertical racks, the rack must support the bicycle in a stable vertical position in two or more places without damage to the wheels, frame, or components. - 2.
+Racks must allow the bicycle frame and at least one wheel to be locked to the rack with a high security, U-shaped shackle lock; - 3.
+Racks shall be of a material that resists cutting, rusting, and bending or deformation; and - 4.
+Racks shall be securely anchored. - 5.
+Examples of types of bicycle racks that do, and do not, meet these standards are shown in Figure 806-11.